Alice’s Adventures in the Cousins’ War

 Eco, Pythagoras, and the Mystic

-Signore professore dottore schools me on Ancient Greek symbols (The Tetractys, Part 1)
+Signore professore dottore schools me on Ancient Greek symbols (Tetractys, Part 1)

-In reading Umberto Eco’s History of Beauty (Storia della bellezza), I came across a symbol I hadn’t before.
-First, a bit about the book itself: it is exactly similar in structure to The Book of Legendary Lands (Storia delle terre e dei luoghi leggendari), and actually makes up a trilogy with On Ugliness (Storia della bruttezza) being the final member.
-Various concepts of beauty are presented chronologically with contemporary images and quotes illustrating each.
-I’d say it has a great deal more depth than his other book, and often connects movements across art, architecture, philosophy, and religion.
+In reading Umberto Eco’s History of Beauty, I came across a symbol I hadn’t before.¹ First, a bit about the book itself: it is exactly similar in structure to The Book of Legendary Lands (Storia delle terre e dei luoghi leggendari), actually making up a trilogy with On Ugliness (Storia della bruttezza) being the final member.
+The book presents various concepts of beauty chronologically, with contemporary images and quotes illustrating each.
+I’d say it has a great deal more depth than the other books in the series, and often connects movements across art, architecture, philosophy, and religion.

-Back to the original point: I’ve run across many things of which I was previously unaware in this book, but one I would have supposed I would have known about was this symbol: the tetractys.
+Back to the original point: I’ve run across many things of which I was previously unaware in this book, but one I would have supposed I would have known was a symbol called the tetractys.

 And because of this, I had already researched him heavily for the creation of the Mystic class in Gods & Heroes.

-This intertwining of mathematics and mysticism might seem strange, but Aristotle (Ἀριστοτέλης) made some sense of it in his Metaphysics (τα μετα τα φυσικά):
+This intertwining of mathematics and mysticism might seem strange, but Aristotle (Ἀριστοτέλης) made some sense of it in his Metaphysics (τα μετα τα φυσικά):³

 […] the so-called Pythagoreans applied themselves to mathematics, and were the first to develop this science; and through studying it they came to believe that its principles are the principles of everything.
-And since numbers are by nature first among these principles, and they fancied that they could detect in numbers[…] many analogues of what is and comes into being […] and since they saw further that the properties and ratios of the musical scales are based on numbers […] it seemed clear that all other things have their whole nature modelled upon numbers, and that numbers are the ultimate things in the whole physical universe […].
+And since numbers are by nature first among these principles, and they fancied that they could detect in numbers[…] many analogues of what is and comes into being […] and since they saw further that the properties and ratios of the musical scales are based on numbers […] it seemed clear that all other things have their whole nature modelled upon numbers, and that numbers are the ultimate things in the whole physical universe, they assumed the elements of numbers to be the elements of everything, and the whole universe to be a proportion1 or number.

-Quoting myself from a developer diary I wrote about the Mystic in Gods & Heroes:
+Quoting myself from a developer diary I wrote about the Mystic in Gods & Heroes:⁵

 This Roman tradition of “sorcery” centered around a couple of things—mastery of time and space, nature control, various healing arts including uses of medicines, and cursing, generally associated with necromancy.

-One can see that apart from the dark magic at the list’s end, and which I drew from other sources, these fit well with the tale of Pythagoras.
-For dark magic I drew on traditions that existed across the ancient Mediterranean, best known from the use of defixiones (Greek κατάδεσμοί), which invoke the aid of underworld gods to act against a subject.
-The skills available to the class included some that clearly were influenced by these ideas as well, including:
+One can see see apart from the dark magic at the list’s end, and which I drew from other sources, these fit well with the tale of Pythagoras.
+For dark magic, I drew on traditions across the ancient Mediterranean, best known from the use of defixiones (Greek κατάδεσμοί), which invoke the aid of underworld gods to act against a subject.
+The skills available to the class included some clearly influenced by these ideas as well, including:

 • Acquired Immunity